-The camp is based within the 65,000 acre wildlife conservancy of the Lewa Wilderness Trust.
+The camp is based within the 26,000 hectare wildlife conservancy of the Lewa Wilderness Trust.
 The conservancy is home to about 10% of Kenya's black rhinos and the single largest population of Grevy's zebra in the world.
 Lewa reinvests all the profits generated from tourism into its core programmes, helping the local community and wildlife.

-Lewa Safari Camp has 12 ensuite tents, each within a thatched structure, accommodating up to 27 guests at a time.
-The tents are comfortable and well appointed with a full ensuite bathroom.
+Lewa Safari Camp has 13 ensuite tents, each within a thatched structure, including 2 larger tents designed for families.
+All tents are comfortable and well appointed, and each bedroom has its own en-suite bathroom.
 They are also nicely spaced for a reasonable amount of privacy and each has a private veranda.

-Open: Lewa Safari Camp is open all year.
+Open: Elewana Lewa Safari Camp is open all year.

-Location: Lewa Safari Camp is in the 65,000 acre Lewa Wilderness Conservancy with views of Mount Kenya.
+Location: Lewa Safari Camp is in the 26,000 hectare Lewa Wilderness Conservancy with views of Mount Kenya.

-Rooms: There are 12 safari tents, 3 of which can take an extra bed to accommodate a child under 16.
-Tents have thatched roofs, main bedroom, en-suite bathroom and large veranda.
-Camera batteries can be charged in guest tents.
+Rooms: There are 11 safari tents, 3 of which can take an extra bed to accommodate a child under 16.
+Beds can be made up as doubles or twins.
+Tents have thatched roofs, bedroom, en-suite bathroom and large deck.
+In addition there are 2 family suites, each with 2 en-suite bedrooms and each capable of taking an extra bed to sleep up to 3 children and 2 adults.
+Camera batteries can be charged in guest tents and at the bar.

-Activities: The camp offers game drives, guided walks, full day walks in Ngare Ndare forest conservancy, bush breakfasts, sundowners, evening horse rides and visits to local villages.
+Activities: The camp offers game drives and guided walks in the conservancy, full day walks in Ngare Ndare forest conservancy with a Lew walking guide, bush breakfasts, sundowners, horse rides and visits to local Samburu villages.
+On payment of a donation, you can gain access to on-going conservation projects and learn about the work that goes on from day to day.
 Back at camp relax with a swim in the pool or a massage.

-Facilities: Central areas of the camp include a wide veranda and outdoor swimming pool.
+Facilities: Central areas of the camp include a wide veranda and outdoor swimming pool with a deck with open and shaded areas and loungers.
 There are log fires in the lounge and dining area which can be lit on cool evenings.
-There is a set menu for breakfast, lunch and dinner.
-The camp also serves afternoon tea and cakes and pre-dinner ‘bitings’.
+There is a set menu for breakfast, lunch and dinner, and meals are often served outdoors.
+The camp also serves afternoon tea and cakes and pre-dinner nibbles.
 While at Lewa you can indulge in a massage, manicure or pedicure.

-Dining: Meals can be taken communally or at individual tables.
+Dining: Meals can be taken communally or at individual tables, as you prefer.

 Children: Children of all ages are welcome.

-Communication: There is Wi-Fi internet access in most tents, though service may be slow.
+Communication: There is Wi-Fi internet access in all tents, and mobile phone reception near reception.